 Mick Burns has been in the Territory since 1981, and has been involved in a wide range of industries, businesses and developments.
-He has successfully owned and operated hotels since 1985, and constructed Crocosaurus Cove in 2009 which he still operates today.
-He has been the President (NT) and national board member of the Australian Hotels Association (AHA) for over 10 years, and is a life member in the NT and nationally.
-Mick currently owns and operates the Darwin Crocodile Farm, housing approximately 70,000 saltwater crocodiles.
+He has successfully owned and operated hotels since 1985, and constructed Crocosaurus Cove in 2009, which he still operates today.
+He has been the President (NT) and national board member of the Australian Hotels Association (AHA) for over 10 years.
+In recognition of his service to AHA he was awarded both national and life membership.
+Mick owns and operates the Darwin Crocodile Farm, housing approximately 70,000 saltwater crocodiles.
 He is also Chairman of the Tiwi Bombers football club.

 Denis Pierce, Sydney

 As Group Managing Director South Pacific and Managing Director Australia with ATS Pacific, an inbound travel management company, Denis led the company through sustained revenue growth and into a public listing, demonstrating his ability to grow returns from global markets.
 Denis is current Chair of the Australian Tourism Export Council and a former Board member of Tourism New South Wales and Tourism Tropical North Queensland.